SemenovLab/Early-Stage-Melanoma-Recurrence-Prediction/README.md

 '''
 @article{earlymelanomawan22,
-  title={Prediction of Early-Stage Melanoma Recurrence Using Clinical and Histopathologic Features}, author={Wan, Guihong and Nguyen, Nga and Liu, Feng and DeSimone, Mia S. and Bonnie W. Leung and others}, journal={NPJ Precision Oncology}
+  title={Prediction of Early-Stage Melanoma Recurrence Using Clinical and Histopathologic Features},
+  author={Wan, Guihong
+  and Nguyen, Nga
+  and Liu, Feng
+  and DeSimone, Mia S
+  and Leung, Bonnie W
+  and others},
+  journal={NPJ Precision Oncology},
   year="2022"
 }
 '''